PNNL quantum algorithm theorist and developer Nathan Wiebe is applying ideas from data science and gaming hacks to quantum computing.

 One of the first useful quantum technologies is likely to be quantum sensors – devices that use quantum signals to measure things like temperature and magnetic fields.
 Wiebe worked with an international team of colleagues to apply machine learning techniques to a tricky problem in quantum sensing.

 Biologists want to use these sensors to measure what’s going on inside individual cells.
 The sensors are made of diamonds with certain defects that can be used to send quantum signals.
 The problem is that, at room temperature, the quantum sensor signals contain too many errors to be practical.
-The research team could not get the experiments to work unless the whole thing was cooled to liquid helium temperatures (−452.2°F), which obviously isn’t good for living cells.
+The research team could not get the experiments to work unless the whole thing was cooled to liquid helium temperatures (−452.2°F or -269°C), which obviously isn’t good for living cells.

 Wiebe and his colleagues solved the problem by running the experiments at room temperature and then applying an algorithm that used techniques from data analytics and machine learning to correct for the error-prone, noisy signal.

-Wiebe said that applying the same principles may be just the thing needed to correct for noisy, error-prone quantum gates.
+Wiebe said that applying the same principles may be just the thing needed to correct noisy, error-prone quantum gates.
 The question he asks is: “How much quantum error correction do I need to guarantee that my algorithms are going to run?”

 Wiebe is adamant that making quantum computing practical will require the combined interdisciplinary efforts of researchers in many fields learning to speak each other’s languages.